lightbend/kalix-jvm-sdk/samples/java-spring-tracing/README.md

 ## Developing

-This project demonstrates the use of Value Entity and View components.
+This project demonstrates how to use tracing in a Kalix Service using Java SDK.
-To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and in particular the [Java section](https://docs.kalix.io/java/)
+The service is based on a User entity that gets updated with a random name and random picture after created.
+Such updates are done after calling an external API to get a random name and picture.
+All the flow is traced (most of it automatically), and see the traces in Jaeger UI.

 ## Building